monologue-czw/SD3-study/README.md

+#

-# This code is written only according to the structure of the article.
+This code is written only according to the structure of the article.
 Due to hardware reasons, the data parameters of some layers are adjusted.
-The theoretical parameters are in the comments.
+The theoretical parameters are in the comments(⭐).